AnimeThemes/animethemes-api-docs/docs/animethemeentry/show/README.md

 ---
-title: AnimeThemeEntry Show
+title: Anime Theme Entry Show
 ---

 <Block>

-# AnimeThemeEntry Show Endpoint
+# Anime Theme Entry Show Endpoint

-The AnimeThemeEntry show endpoint returns an AnimeThemeEntry resource.
+The anime theme entry show endpoint returns an anime theme entry resource.

-For example, the `/api/animethemeentry/3822` endpoint will return the second version of the Bakemonogatari ED AnimeTheme.
+For example, the `/api/animethemeentry/3822` endpoint will return the V2 entry for the ED theme of the Bakemonogatari anime.

 ## URL